St. Pete approves additional funding for $33 million Shore Acres flood mitigation project

 Electrical controls for the system will be housed in a new structure located east of Bayshore Boulevard NE and elevated above the FEMA floodplain.

-The discharge piping will incorporate an inverted U design beneath the electrical structure, preventing high tides from flowing back into the pump station and eliminating the need for backflow preventers at that location.
+The discharge piping will be built in an inverted U shape beneath the electrical structure, a design that naturally blocks high tides from flowing back into the pump station and removes the need for separate backflow preventers at that spot.

-The newly approved $1 million will be used to purchase the generator and startup components needed to support construction of the permanent pump station.
+The recently approved $1 million will be used to purchase the generator and startup components needed to support construction of the permanent pump station.

 A FLOODED STREET IN sT. pETERSBURG DURING hURRICANE iDALIA | cITY OF sT. pETERSBURG

-The $1 million FDEP appropriation was secured in partnership by State Senator Nick DiCeglie and State Representative Lindsay Cross during the 2025 Florida Legislative Session.
+The $1 million FDEP grant was secured in partnership by State Senator Nick DiCeglie and State Representative Lindsay Cross during the 2025 Florida Legislative Session.

 “Shore Acres is among the most flood-prone neighborhoods in Pinellas County, where frequent tidal impacts and intense rain events have taken a serious toll on residents,” said Senator DiCeglie.